r-sendra/SpikeSwarmSim/README.md

 | `neurons:gain` | `all` | Neuron gain of all neurons (only rate_model). |
 | `neurons:bias` | `all` | Neuron biases of all neurons (only rate_model). |
 | `decoding:weights` | `all` | Decoding weights if using LinearPopulationDecoding in spiking neural nets. |

+<br/><br/>
+In the directory `spike_swarm_sim/config` there are the following configuration files stored as examples:

+- `experimentA_GA_ctrnn`: Experiment of selecting a leader of a swarm using homogeneous CTRNN controllers.
+    Optimization is carried out using a Genetic Algorithm (GA).
+- `experimentA_SNES_ctrnn`: Experiment of selecting a leader of a swarm using homogeneous CTRNN controllers.
+    Optimization is carried out using a Separable Natural Evolution Strategy (SNES).
+- `experimentB_GA_ctrnn`: Experiment of detecting the borderline or frontier members of swarm, using homogeneous CTRNN controllers.
+    Optimization is carried out using a Genetic Algorithm (GA).
+- `experimentB_SNES_ctrnn`: Experiment of detecting the borderline or frontier members of swarm, using homogeneous CTRNN controllers.
+    Optimization is carried out using a Separable Natural Evolution Strategy (SNES).
+- `experimentC_GA_ctrnn`: Experiment of orientation consensus of the swarm (reach same heading orientation), using homogeneous CTRNN    controllers.
+Optimization is carried out using a Genetic Algorithm (GA).
+- `experimentC_SNES_ctrnn`: Experiment of orientation consensus of the swarm (reach same heading orientation), using homogeneous CTRNN    controllers.
+Optimization is carried out using a Separable Natural Evolution Strategy (SNES).

+- `experimentD_GA_ctrnn`: Experiment of following a mobile light that can only be perceived by 2 robots, using homogeneous CTRNN    controllers.
+Optimization is carried out using a Genetic Algorithm (GA).
+- `experimentD_SNES_ctrnn`:Experiment of following a mobile light that can only be perceived by 2 robots, using homogeneous CTRNN    controllers.
+Optimization is carried out using a Separable Natural Evolution Strategy (SNES).

+<br/><br/>